DOLLARAMA ANNOUNCES RENEWAL OF NORMAL COURSE ISSUER BID

-The average daily trading volume of the common shares on the TSX over the period between January 1, 2020 and June 30, 2020, as calculated per TSX rules, was 1,004,546 common shares.
-Consequently, under TSX rules, Dollarama will be allowed to purchase daily, through the facilities of the TSX, a maximum of 251,136 common shares, representing 25% of such average daily trading volume.
+The average daily trading volume of the common shares on the TSX over the period between January 1, 2022 and June 30, 2022, as calculated per TSX rules, was 651,003 common shares.
+Consequently, under TSX rules, Dollarama will be allowed to purchase daily, through the facilities of the TSX, a maximum of 162,750 common shares, representing 25% of such average daily trading volume.
 In addition, Dollarama may make, once per week, a block purchase (as such term is defined in the TSX Company Manual) of common shares not directly or indirectly owned by insiders of Dollarama, in accordance with TSX rules.
+As at June 30, 2022, a total of 289,823,095 common shares were issued and outstanding, of which 374,060 were repurchased by the Corporation and will be cancelled in the normal course of business.

-Under the normal course issuer bid which is set to expire on July 4, 2020, 15,737,468 common shares were sought and approved for purchase by the TSX.
-Dollarama repurchased a total of 7,089,040 common shares thereunder, representing nearly 2.3% of all common shares issued and outstanding as at the close of markets on July 2, 2019, at a weighted average price of $46.15 per common share.
-Such purchases were effected through the facilities of the TSX and alternative trading systems.
+Under the normal course issuer bid which is set to expire on July 6, 2022, Dollarama received approval from the TSX to purchase for cancellation up to 19,376,824 common shares.
+As at June 30, 2022, Dollarama had repurchased a total of 15,807,623 common shares thereunder, at a weighted average price of $62.49 per common share.
+Such purchases were effected through the facilities of the TSX and Canadian alternative trading systems.

 The Board of Directors of Dollarama believes that the purchase by Dollarama of its common shares continues to represent an appropriate and desirable use of its available funds to increase shareholder value.

-These factors are not intended to represent a complete list of the factors that could affect Corporation; however, they should be considered carefully.
-The purpose of the forward-looking statements is to provide the reader with a description of management's expectations regarding the Corporation's financial performance and may not be appropriate for other purposes; readers should not place undue reliance on forward-looking statements made herein.
-Furthermore, unless otherwise stated, the forward-looking statements contained in this press release are made as at July 3, 2020 and management has no intention and undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
+These factors are not intended to represent a complete list of the factors that could affect the Corporation; however, they should be considered carefully.
+The purpose of the forward-looking statements is to provide the reader with a description of management's expectations regarding the Corporation's financial performance and may not be appropriate for other purposes.
+Readers should not place undue reliance on forward-looking statements made herein.
+Furthermore, unless otherwise stated, the forward-looking statements contained in this press release are made as at July 5, 2022 and management has no intention and undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.
 The forward-looking statements contained in this press release are expressly qualified by this cautionary statement.

 Dollarama also owns a 50.1% interest in Dollarcity, a growing Latin American value retailer.
-Dollarcity offers a broad assortment of consumable products, general merchandise and seasonal items at select, fixed price points up to US$3.00 (or the equivalent in local currency) through its 232 conveniently-located stores in Colombia, El Salvador and Guatemala.
+Dollarcity offers a broad assortment of consumable products, general merchandise and seasonal items at select, fixed price points up to US$4.00 (or the equivalent in local currency) in 358 conveniently located stores in El Salvador, Guatemala, Colombia and Peru.

 SOURCE Dollarama Inc.